15 Day Morocco Adventure

 Day 7: The Door to the Desert

-Today is another road trip, with 6 hours driving, as we head towards Erfoud: known as the ‘Door to the Desert.’
-We’ll stop at Ifrane – known as the ‘Switzerland of the Atlas Mountains’ for coffee with further breaks in beautiful oasis towns.
-Enjoy your evening relaxing in the well-appointed Hotel Kasbah Xaluca.
+Today is another road trip, with 6 hours of driving as you head towards Erfoud, aka the ‘Door to the Desert.’
+You’ll stop at Ifrane – known as the ‘Switzerland of the Atlas Mountains’ – for coffee and a stretch to break up the journey.
+Enjoy your evening relaxing in the well-appointed Palais du Desert Hotel & Spa.

-Today, jump in a 4WD to visit a village populated by sub-Saharan nomads.
-In this village you can enjoy their music, dance and see their beautiful traditional dress.
-For lunch, enjoy a local dish: bread with stuffed veggies, meat and herbs (vegetarian option available).
-We’ll drive to our camp in the middle of the desert and enjoy a sunset camel ride.
-Finish the evening in the Sahara Luxury Desert Camp.
+After breakfast, jump in a 4WD – you’re off to meet some villagers and experience their nomadic heritage.
+You’re not likely to have interacted with their music and dance rituals, as you’ll do today, and get to admire their beautiful traditional dress.
+For lunch, enjoy a local dish, madfouna – bread with stuffed veggies, meat and herbs (vegetarian option available).
+Then, a drive to your camp in the middle of the desert for a magical sunset camel ride.
+Finish the evening in the Sandy Luxury Desert Camp.

 Day 9: Ait Ben Haddou

 Feeling adventurous?
-Set your alarm to watch the sunrise over the Sahara.
-We’ll stop at the Skoura Oasis and then Ait Ben Haddou, one of Morocco’s most iconic sites.
+Set your alarm to watch the sunrise over the desert dunes.
+You’ll stop at the Skoura Oasis and then Ait Ben Haddou, one of Morocco’s most iconic sites.
 Its grand kasbah is mesmerising and the fortified village will whisk you to times past.
-We’ll also visit the Tawesna tea room, a cooperative run by local women.
+You’ll also visit the Tawesna tea room, a cooperative run by local women.

 Day 10: Atlas Mountains

-It’s the perfect time now to wind down the pace a little bit as we visit the Atlas Mountains.
-We’ll drive to Imlil, a Berber village wedged into a spectacular valley.
-After a short walk through the village, we’ll check in to our accommodation, Kasbah du Toukbal – possibly our favourite of this trip.
-Spend the afternoon relaxing, and if you feel like it, exploring the trails of the local area.
+It’s the perfect time now to wind down the pace a little bit with a visit to the Atlas Mountains.
+You’ll drive to Imlil, a Berber village wedged into a spectacular valley.
+After a short walk through the village, you’ll check in to your accommodation – possibly our favourite of this trip.
+Spend the afternoon relaxing, and if you feel like it, explore the trails of the local area.

 Day 11: Atlas Mountains